|<<< | >>>|

 - A traditional method is the overfill launch method (OFL method), where one tries to spread the input light relatively smoothly over all guided modes of the fiber.
 Such launch conditions, however, are usually not representative for systems using VCSELs; therefore, the resulting “overfilled modal bandwidth” is not a good measure for the actual performance to be expected from a VCSEL-based system.

 - The “DMD mask” method compares DMD test results against a set of specifications (called templates or masks) for determining whether or not the modal dispersion is weak enough for given transmission conditions.

 - Another approach is to define a calculated minimum effective modal bandwidth (EMBc) as a kind of worst-case result for a defined set of operation conditions.

 There have been arguments between fiber manufacturers about what kind of detailed specification is most practical and reliable for estimating or guaranteeing the performance of fiber-optic links.
 Such arguments are often brought forward with somewhat unclear technical details, apparently trying to gain advantages for the marketing from the created impression concerning the reliability of different transmission fibers.

-See also: intermodal dispersion, differential mode delay, bandwidth
+See also: intermodal dispersion, differential mode delay, bandwidth, telecom fibers

 and other articles in the categories lightwave communications, fiber optics and waveguides, light pulses